-Suspicious package found near Burger King in Gardnerville
+Suspicious package in Gardnerville has been identified

-GARDNERVILLE, Nev.
-(KOLO) - The Douglas County Sheriff’s Office has identified a suspicious package near Burger King in Gardnerville.
+The Douglas County Sheriff’s Office has identified a suspicious package near Burger King in Gardnerville.

 Authorities say roads are closed from Highway 395 South detour onto Waterloo Lane toward SR 756 and Northbound Highway 395 detour into Stodick Parkway around to Toler.

-Note: UPDATE: Douglas Deputies have identified the contents of the suspicious package.